 So back to the store and a repeat performance.
 Back home, I’m now finding the recordings and photos are composed a lot better.

-Bottom line: At $99, the Swann RemoteCam Video Camera & Recorder DVR-410 isn’t a cheap piece of tech. but neither is it cheaply made.
+At , the Swann RemoteCam Video Camera & Recorder DVR-410 isn’t a cheap piece of tech. but neither is it cheaply made.
 In fact, it’s pretty sophisticated for what it can do, and well disguised to boot.
 You want to surreptitiously record video or take pics, you want this.
 End of story.

 - Shoots video and photos